 - We look at some of the mid-season battles for ratings and how those could affect some of our returning favorites like “Lost” and Joss Whedon’s highly anticipated new show, “Dollhouse.”

-Review: Mike and Brandon look at Keanu Reeves’ “The Day the Earth Stood Still.”
+Review: Taking a look at Keanu Reeves’ “The Day the Earth Stood Still.”